Breast Reduction

 A breast reduction is a surgical method of reducing the size of the breasts.

-Breasts that are too large for your frame can cause physical pain in your back and shoulders, make it difficult to exercise, can make you feel less attractive, and can make clothes shopping impossible.
+Breasts that are too large for your frame can cause physical pain in your back and shoulders, make it difficult to exercise, can make you feel your silhouette doesn’t look as you’d wish, and can make clothes shopping impossible.
 A breast reduction surgery will correct these issues by removing excess breast tissue and skin.

 Why Get a Breast Reduction?